telefonicaid/fiware-cygnus/flume/doc/devel/add_new_sink.md

 ## New sink development

 ### `OrionSink` class
 `Orionsink` is the base class all the Cygnus sinks extend.
-This class governs the consumption of the Flume events put by `OrionRestHandler` in the sink channel, taking them from the channel and calling to the persistence abstract method which in final term is the unique method that must be implemented by the extending class.
-All the logic about starting and stoping the sink, begining, commiting and closing Flume transactions and many other features is already there, thus you will not have to deal with it.
+This class governs the consumption of the Flume events put by `OrionRestHandler` in the sink channel, taking them from the channel and calls to the persistence abstract method which in final term is the unique method that must be implemented by the extending class.
+All the logic about starting and stopping the sink, beginning, committing and closing Flume transactions and many other features is already there, thus you will not have to deal with it.

-You will find this class at the pollwing path:
+You find this class at the pollwing path:

     fiware-connectors/flume/src/main/java/es/tid/fiware/fiwareconnectors/cygnus/sinks/OrionSink.java

 `OrionSink`, on its side, extends `AbstractSink` from the Flume API; this class is the one providing all the necessary methods, as previously said.
-As can be seen, all of them are already implemented (`start`, `stop`, etc) or overriden (`process`).
+As can be seen, all of them are already implemented (`start`, `stop`, etc) or overridden (`process`).
 Only showing relevant parts:

     public abstract class OrionSink extends AbstractSink implements Configurable {
 		/**